-The majority of the herbaria were accumulated by notable bryologists of the late 18th to early 20th centuries.
+The majority of the herbaria were accumulated by notable bryologists in the late eighteenth to early twentieth centuries.

-Many new taxonomic and distributional data have been, and remain to be, revealed through examination of this material.
+New taxonomic and distributional data has been, and more remain to be, revealed through examination of this material.